James Mitchell

 • Ongoing pelvic pressure

-You may want an approach that’s at least aimed at the internal drivers: hormonal signaling, inflammation balance, tissue environment, and bladder–prostate communication.
+You may want an approach that's at least aimed at the internal drivers: hormonal signaling, inflammation balance, tissue environment, and bladder-prostate communication.
+Explore how hormonal balance affects prostate and sexual performance for deeper context.
+You may also want to review our roundup of the best prostate supplements to compare ingredient-level approaches.

 When evaluating supplements, look for: